 - propensity to frame the other party from a negative perspective (constantly identifying faults)

 We considered the cost of living out the role of slave.
-Often we persist in a role of slavery because we prefer to avoid an immediate confrontation.
+Often we persist in the role of ‘slave’ because we prefer to avoid an immediate confrontation.
 We discussed the impact of long-term deferral of our needs and how this can manifest as built-up resentment.

 Am I a Tyrant?